ARM-software/CMSIS-Stream/Documentation/WriteCPP.md

     Source(FIFOBase<OUT> &dst):public GenericSource<OUT,outputSize>(dst){};
 ```

 Our `Source` has only one IO : the output.
 It needs the FIFO for this output.
 The first argument, `dst`, of  the `Source` constructor is the FIFO.
-This FIFO is coming from the scheduler.
+This FIFO is coming from the generated scheduler.
+The generated scheduler creates a `Source` object by passing the FIFOs to its constructor.

 We also need to initialize the `GenericSource` parent since we are inheriting from it. `GenericSource` constructor is called with the `FIFO` argument `dst`.